-Once a seasonal swamp on the edge of a forest that was not meant to be more than a railway depot for people and goods on their way elsewhere, Nairobi is today home to over four million people.
-A throbbing city where lives are swallowed up and spat out again, a place where dreams collide, where people come to run away from the ghosts of their pasts – some finding respite others carrying their demons with them.
+Once a seasonal swamp on the edge of a forest, Nairobi was not meant to be more than a railway depot for people and goods on their way elsewhere.
+Today, Kenya’s capital city is home to over four million people.
+It’s a throbbing metropolis in which dreams collide and where lives are swallowed up and spat out again.
+A place where some come to run away from the ghosts of their past, some finding respite, others carrying their demons with them.

 Through this portrait of Nairobi, the authors tell the story of many African cities challenged by population growth, inequality and social injustice.

 Tales of the Accidental City is an adaptation of four stories from this collection: Black Paint by Sitawa Namwalie , Banana Jam by Kevin Mwachiro , Finding Home by Margaret Muthee and God is My Witness by Maïmouna Jallow.